berzerk0/GitPage/CTF-Writeups/Zico-Vulnhub.md

 ![a11](https://i.imgur.com/UGy4CHR.png)
 <br>

-The very first hit is for our version number. <br>
+The very first hit matches our phpLiteAdmin version number. <br>

 If you run  `searchsploit -x 24044`, you'll see a document explaining how the exploit is operated. <br>